AbhiramChowdhary/TalentScout-AI/README.md

 spring.thymeleaf.cache=false

 # Gemini AI API Key
 gemini.api.key=your_gemini_api_key_here  (Here you need to past your gemini AI API Key.
-If you don't have the key, go to Google AI Studio and create It )
+If you don't have the key, go to Google AI Studio and Create It )

 # Server Configuration
 server.port=8080